JAntonioRosales/CE888---Data-Science-Project/project/datasets/README.md

 # Datasets

-You have found the three chosen datasets we use for our study!
+These are the three datasets used in our study.

-These are already loaded onto the Jupyter Notebooks in the code folder (~/project/code), but you can also download them.
+They are already loaded onto the Jupyter Notebooks in the code folder (~/project/code), but here are the links for each one of them.

 1. Song Likeability